A guide to CMS localization for global success

 Integrated CMS localisation is the recommended option by content management system definition.
 This approach is more professional, comprehensive and allows for greater control over material for each market.
 However improved quality comes at a higher cost and requires rock-solid localisation strategies to succeed.

-CMS vs. website localization: key differences explained
+CMS vs. website localization: key differences for multiple languages explained

 ElementsCMS LocalizationWebsite Localization